 If there’s one design element that encompasses rustic décor, it’s wood.
 The simplest, and most traditional, way of incorporating wood into your bathroom design is to opt for a wooden floor.
 While wooden flooring might be no problem in other rooms of the home, the bathroom is where you can run into problems.
 Solid wood flooring tends to absorb moisture which, in the long-term, can cause the wood to warp and expand.

 Luckily, there are substitutes to hardwood flooring that are suitable for bathrooms.
 Wood effect tiles are an ideal alternative.
 These will give the rustic appearance of a wooden floor, while also being waterproof and suitable for bathrooms.
 Wood effect tiles are available in many different finishes and colours, so you’ll have no trouble finding one to fit your colour scheme.
-A distressed wood effect tile is perfect for achieving the rustic look.

 If you want to go one step further than wood flooring and are looking for a more country-inspired vibe, wood walls could be a great option.

 The wood effect tiles we were talking about for the floor?
 They’ll work perfectly for the walls as well: many varieties are multi-functional so can be used for floor and wall.

 Alternatively, if you’re not keen on the maintenance of tiles, a waterproof wall panel in a wood effect pattern is another great option.

 If you’re not a fan of wood, you could also opt for brick walls to achieve a rustic look in your bathroom.
 If you already have usable brickwork in your house that’s in good enough condition to leave exposed, definitely take advantage of it!
 The only downside is that brick can absorb moisture over time, so tile over any wall that’s likely to get wet (like inside your shower enclosure) to be on the safe side, and leave the rest of your bathroom with exposed brick for a stunning, rustic look.